 Breakdown dimension

-The Breakdown Dimension displays the metric data broken down according to the selected dimension.
-For example, a chart showing annual sales data could be broken down by a Sales Region dimension to show sales by region, or by an Employee ID dimension to show sales by sales associate.
+This option displays the metric data broken down according to the selected dimension.
+For example, a chart that shows annual sales data could be broken down by a Sales Region dimension to show sales by region, or by an Employee ID dimension to show sales by sales associate.

 Metric

-Metrics measure the things contained in dimensions and provide the numeric scale and data series for the chart.
+Metrics measure the things that are contained in dimensions and provide the numeric scale and data series for the chart.

 Learn more about aggregation.